tdkehoe/Angular-Data-Transfer/README.md

 What's incorrect is calling the TypeScript class the "component".
 The "component" is the four files together.

-At the expense of verbosity I'll choose clarity and call the first file the "HTML view template" and the second file the "TypeScript class controller".
+At the expense of verbosity I'll choose clarity and call the first file the "HTML view template template" and the second file the "TypeScript class controller".

 ## My Story...First, Sharing Data Via Services